MA in Speech-Language-Hearing Sciences, Speech-Language Pathology

 The MA in speech-language pathology degree is designed to prepare students for careers in clinical service delivery in speech-language pathology.
 Most graduates of the master's program hold clinical positions in schools, hospitals, community clinics, private practices, and other facilities around the country where they evaluate and treat individuals with communication disorders.

-Our information sessions for Fall 2024 entry have concluded.
-If you would like more information, please email [email protected].
+Our information sessions for this year have concluded.
+If you would like additional information, please fill out our inquiry form.

 Mission of the MA in Speech-Language Pathology